SamyRai/mini/docs/README_ARCHITECTURE.md

 ## Overview

-Mini MCP is a secure infrastructure management tool that provides both CLI and HTTP server interfaces for executing commands, managing files, and monitoring systems.
-The project follows a clean, domain-driven architecture with clear separation of concerns.
+Mini MCP is a production-ready infrastructure management platform that provides both MCP server and CLI interfaces for secure command execution, file operations, and system monitoring.
+The project follows clean architecture principles with domain-driven design, comprehensive type safety, and enterprise-grade security.

 ## Architecture